AnaghaARao/Analytics_Project/README.md

 # Django Analytics Project

 This is a Django project for analytics purposes, featuring a dashboard with pivot tables and charts.
-This is a project leverages Django, Python, and Flexmonster Pivot Table & Charts to transform raw data into interactive visualizations.
+This project leverages Django, Python, and Flexmonster Pivot Table & Charts to transform raw data into interactive visualizations.

 ## Key Tools and Technologies used